meta-systems/seometahelper/README.md

-# seometahelper
+# SEO Meta Helper

-sorry i'am not a programmer, but i need some seo stuff sorry for jquery
+Sorry i'am not a programmer, but i need some SEO stuff

+Sorry for jquery